lej71904-debug/Group-B3/README.md

 5. Lawrence Carpenter

 ## Problem Description:
+The objective of this project is to design and implement a relational database that models the operations of The Live Music Circuit (LMC).
+LMC is responsible for coordinating live music events, managing venue partnerships, scheduling artists, and allocating production resources needed for shows.

+The central entity in the model is the Event, which represents a specific live performance occurring at a venue on a given date and time.
+Each event is associated with a venue, includes one or more artists performing, and is managed by designated staff members.
+Events may also involve vendors selling products and customers purchasing tickets.

+The database must capture key relationships between the different entities involved in organizing and running these events.
+These include relationships between venues and their affiliations with other venues, artists and their bookings for events, customers and their ticket purchases, and vendors participating in events.
+Additionally, the system must track production resources and equipment that LMC allocates to events, including scheduling details such as load-in and load-out times.

+By building this relational database, we can store structured data about LMC’s operations, populate the system with sample data, and run queries that provide valuable insights.
+These insights may include information about event scheduling, ticket sales, vendor participation, artist bookings, and resource usage.
+Ultimately, the database allows LMC to manage its operations more efficiently and make informed decisions regarding its live music events.

 ## Data Model:
 Our data model represents the operations of The Live Music Circuit (LMC), a company that coordinates live music performances, venue partnerships, and production resources for shows in and around Athens, Georgia.